Jones and Taylor spar on super reforms

 “This wasn’t a quiet promise, buried after an election.
 It was an integral part of the promise of compulsory superannuation.”

-Moreover, Taylor argued that the Coalition’s super-for-housing policy aims to honour the original promise of superannuation, not undermine it.
+Moreover, Taylor said that the Coalition’s super-for-housing policy aims to honour the original promise of superannuation, not undermine it.

 AUTHOR